CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 ---

 ### API-Hotel
-<details><summary markdown="span">API-Hotel</summary>In this section there is a Hotel API that can be used to be main foundation of our hotel apps.
-Response from each URL using JSON format.</details>
+In this section there is a Hotel API that can be used to be main foundation of our hotel apps.
+Response from each URL using JSON format.

 - <span style="color:crimson;font-weight:400;font-size:20px">**Base URL**</span>
 >https//hotel-test-ywu6raktuq-uc.a.run.app